cern-sis/gh-workflows/README.md

 ## Notes

-Please always use the [latest release](https://github.com/cern-sis/gh-workflows/releases/latest) tag when writing new workflows and try to upgrade existing ones.
+Please always use the [latest release](https://github.com/cern-sis/gh-workflows/releases/latest) tag when adding actions and workflows to your CI.
+Don't forget to upgrade your existing workflows to the latest release.